-This pizza goes down easy, so double the recipe to serve a hungry crowd, as this makes 6 slices, serving 2 to 3.
+This pizza goes down easy, so double the recipe to serve a hungry crowd; this recipe makes 6 slices, serving 2 to 3.
 Serve with a big colorful salad containing chickpeas for a simple and tasty meal.

 - olive oil

-- 3 to 4 medium tomatoes, or more if smaller or Roma (plum) tomatoes, sliced about ¼ inch thick
+- 3–4 medium tomatoes, or more if smaller or Roma (plum) tomatoes, sliced about ¼ inch thick

-- 1 to 1½ cups grated mozzarella-style vegan cheese (Daiya works well for this)
+- 1–1½ cups grated mozzarella-style vegan cheese (Daiya works well for this)

 - dried hot red pepper flakes, optional